 - Older patients who are frail or may be vulnerable received a full assessment of their physical, mental and social needs.
 The practice used an appropriate tool to identify patients aged 65 and over who were living with moderate or severe frailty.
-Those identified as being frail had a clinical review including a review of medication. - Patients aged over 75 were invited for a health check.
+Those identified as being frail had a clinical review including a review of medication. - The practice had facilitated educational meetings with the patient participation group.
+One event invited the local falls team and targeted elderly patients and carers to discuss falls prevention. - Patients aged over 75 were invited for a health check.
 If necessary they were referred to other services such as voluntary services and supported by an appropriate care plan. - The practice followed up on older patients discharged from hospital.
 It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs.
+Social prescribing had recently commenced at the practice offering support and sources of information for elderly frail patients, carers and those at risk of falls.